Research Update: The Truth About Bone BrothNovember 19, 2018

 Key Insight: Those without celiac disease, on a gluten-free diet, were shown to gain weight.
 Not only that, but they gained weight in the first year and kept it on in years after.

-Bottom Line: The thought here was that many of those studied were simply enjoying more processed gluten-free snacks, resulting in additional weight gain and the health implications that followed (with regards to cardiovascular health and diabetes management).
+Bottom Line: The thought here was that many of those studied were simply enjoying more processed gluten-free snacks.
+This resulted in additional weight gain and the health implications that followed (with regards to cardiovascular health and diabetes management).

 Fiber and Processed Diets